dijitaltrix/psr7-session/README.md

 ## Session Middleware

-This middleware injects your middleware contents into the Request Object.
+This middleware injects your session handler into the Request Object.

 ## Usage